Your cart is currently empty!

 I’ve mentioned kefir a few times.
 If you are not familiar, it is a drinkable form of yogurt with different cultures (mesophilic) than those found in yogurt (hermaphilic).
 You should be able to find kefir in the milk cooler at your store.

 I’ve only seen flavored kefir.
 It’s a great drink for breakfast or to make smoothies.
-But it costs more than milk and comes pre-sweetened.
+But it costs more than milk and usually comes pre-sweetened.

 When you make your own yogurt or kefir, you control all of the ingredients.